cnmeow/bank-fraud-detection/README.md

 # Streamlit application for Bank Fraud Detection
+This repository focuses on **Bank Fraud Detection**, providing a comprehensive approach to handling imbalanced datasets.
+We apply **SMOTE** (Synthetic Minority Over-sampling Technique) to balance the data, ensuring better performance and fairness in the detection process.
+The project utilizes powerful machine learning models, **XGBoost** and **LightGBM**, to accurately identify fraudulent activities.

+With pre-trained models and a user-friendly interface for data visualization and prediction, this repository serves as a robust solution for fraud detection tasks.

 ## CS313 - Data Mining and Application - Group 2
 - Tran Kim Ngoc Ngan (22520002)
 - Tran Nhu Cam Nguyen (22520004)